Calculate Your Solar Savings Potential

 Additional information and tools to help you choose a solar installer are available on these sites:

-We recommend getting quotes from at least 3 installers before making your choice.
+We recommend getting quotes from at least three installers before making your choice.

 If you would like more information on solar panel installation, Georgia Power is here to help.
 Contact us and a Solar Expert will help you.

 Most banks and financial institutions will make home improvement loans for solar panel installation.
 Additionally, leasing solar panels may be an option for customers to have solar installed on their home without up-front costs.
 Check with certified installers to learn more about financing options available in Georgia.
 Georgia Power does not guarantee customers will be approved for financing or leasing.